-Urban Form (Including Structure Plan Map)
+Urban Form (including Structure Plan Map)

 The Structure Plan map identifies zones, residential densities, road and pedestrian network, frontage types, station square and PTA infrastructure.
 The Commercial zone is centralised near the train station and Main Street.
 The Business zone is located along Eglinton Drive, the Residential zone along Marmion Avenue and Education Precinct (Private clubs/ Recreation zone) is located to the west of the train line.
-A Stage 1 Master Plan is included as Attachment 5 which demonstrates how the initial stages of ACP 104 could be developed.
+A Staging Plan and Illustrative Concept Plan are included as Attachment 5 which demonstrates how the initial stages of ACP 104 could be developed.
+This is indicative plan only which demonstrates one way the first stages of development may occur in accordance with the proposed framework.

-A number of comments were provided by the City's DRP in relation to the urban form, specifically the Stage 1 Master Plan (Attachment 5).
+A number of comments were provided by the City's DRP in relation to the urban form, specifically the Illustrative Concept Plan (Attachment 5) and it is recommended as a modification to ACP 104 to delete this plan.
 Administration also raised concerns with some aspects of the urban form and the proposed layout of the Structure Plan map, which are discussed in further detail.